Protecting the environment

 Energy

-In addition to the work carried out in 2021 on all air conditioning and heating systems of all offices located in our manufacturing units of Carros, roof insulation work was carried out this year.
+In addition to the work carried out in 2021 and 2022 on all air conditioning and heating systems at the administrative offices for France industrial management and the roof insulation work, we also invested in a new, more energy-efficient furnace in 2023.

 Reducing the energy intensity of our activities and our products is clearly a competitiveness lever, placing Virbac on a virtuous path, which will subsequently help reduce our overall CO2 emissions.
-At our French sites (which account for more than 50% of the Group's production), electricity and gas intensities have fallen by 48.9% and 31.7%, respectively, over the past fifteen years.
+Thus, at our sites in France (which represent more than 50% of the Group’s production), gas consumption decreased by 13% compared to 2022, thanks in particular to the replacement of a boiler with a modulating burner and a boiler stack economizer.

 Water

 We integrate the environmental context of the areas in which we operate into our analyses.
-With the exception of the South African site, which is located in a water stress area according to the Food and agriculture organization (FAO) and the Water risk filter (WRF) criteria, no other Group production site is located in a water stress area identified as such.
+With the exception of the South African site, which is located in a water stress area according to the FAO (Food and agriculture organization) and the WRF (Water risk filter) criteria, no other Group production site is located in a water stress area identified as such.

 Raw materials and packaging